opencubicles/hdfc-credit-card-statement-parser/README.md

 # HDFC Credit Card Statement Parser

-This project provides a Python script to parse HDFC credit card statements from a PDF file and convert the data into a CSV format.
+This repository contains a Python script for parsing HDFC credit card statements from PDF files and converting them into CSV format.
+This is particularly useful for accountants and finance professionals who need to analyze or present credit card transactions in Excel.
+By automating the extraction of both domestic and international transactions, this tool saves time and reduces manual effort, ensuring accurate and efficient financial reporting.

 ## Features
 - Extracts both domestic and international transactions from HDFC credit card statements.